-Reducing sibling rivalry in youth improves later health and well-beingNovember 27th, 2012 in Psychology & Psychiatry /
+Reducing sibling rivalry in youth improves later health and well-beingNovember 27, 2012 in Medicine & Health / Psychology & Psychiatry

 Sibling conflict represents parents' number one concern and complaint about family life, but a new prevention program—designed and carried out by researchers at Penn State—demonstrates that siblings of elementary-school age can learn to get along.
 In doing so, they can improve their future health and well-being.